slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - depression hates a moving target.
 - having to go to school on your birthday and everyone pointing it out.
 - can i ask you a question?
 99%people get frightened.
-- anxious persons feel the only way to achieve relaxed certainty is getting new info. but the more you know the more you'll realize you don't know.
+- anxious persons feel the only way to achieve relaxed certainty is getting new info. but the more you know the more you’ll realize you don’t know.
 Then you try to get more and more: information centrifugue.
 - emotions of an event are like bookmarks
 - therapy (awareness of past) / spirituality (awareness of present) / yoga (awareness of future)
 - Reframe Your Pain and Become Grateful The simple truth is, it is hard to be in pain when you are in a state of gratitude and love.
 5. Release the Pain.
 Be grateful for how it helped you become the man you are, but accept that you no longer need it in your life and let it go.